Cuomo administration 'froze' over nursing home data requests - WTMJ

 DeRosa didn’t directly respond to a question from the AP about whether New York was withholding data from state lawmakers to avoid it being used in any Justice Department investigation.

 DeRosa issued a statement Friday saying the administration told legislative leaders in September that it had to set aside lawmakers’ August request to deal with the Justice Department’s request first.
-Cuomo’s office didn’t immediately say Friday when it fulfilled the federal data request.
+Cuomo’s office didn’t respond to the AP’s question Friday about when it fulfilled the federal data request.

 “We were comprehensive and transparent in our responses to the DOJ, and then had to immediately focus our resources on the second wave and vaccine rollout,” the news release said, adding that the administration was “committed to being better partners going forward.”